stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) can be seen as a sequence of three operations:

-- Subtracting means to center the data.
+1. Subtracting means to center the data.
-- Normalizing vectors to unit length.
+2. Normalizing vectors to unit length.
-- Computing dot products between them.
+3. Computing dot products between them.

+Cosine similarity uses only steps 2 and 3 of Pearson correlation, skipping the mean centering step.
 When we work with vectors that are both centered ($\sum_i v_i = 0$) and normalized ($\sum_i v_i^2 = 1$), Pearson correlation, cosine similarity and dot product are the same.

 In practical cases, we don't want to center or normalize vectors during each pairwise comparison - we do it once, and **just use dot product**.
 In any case, when you are fine with using cosine similarity, you should be as fine with using Pearson correlation (and vice versa).